Tarrant County · Owner Guide

 How much in concessions is normal in Tarrant County right now?

-Closing cost contributions of 2–3% of purchase price are common.
+Closing cost contributions of 2 to 3% of purchase price are common.
 Repair credits depend on inspection findings.
 Rate buydowns vary by buyer situation.
-It's not unusual for a seller to contribute $6,000–$10,000 across all concessions on a mid-range 76179 listing.
+It's not unusual for a seller to contribute $6,000 to $10,000 across all concessions on a mid-range 76179 listing.

 They reduce gross proceeds, yes.
 But the comparison isn't 'concession vs. full price with no concessions.'
 It's 'concession now vs. more days on market, more price reductions, or a lower offer later.'
 In many cases, agreeing to reasonable concessions early results in a better net than holding out.